citp/privacy-policy-historical/s/se/sel/selectism.com.md

 We may combine this automatically collected log information with other information we collect about you.
 We do this to improve marketing, analytics, and the products and services we offer you.
 Such information is used in anonymized or pseudonymized form only.
 Legal basis for such data processing is Article 6 (1) lit. f GDPR.
 Unless statutory provisions provide otherwise, the data will be deleted if the purpose cease to apply.

-**You may at all times object to the use of personal data for the above mentioned purposes by informal notification by written letter to Titelmedia GmbH, Ritterstraße 9, 10969 Berlin, Germany, or by e-mail to[dpo@highsnobiety.com](mailto:dpo@highsnobiety.com).**
+**You may at all times object to the use of personal data for the above mentioned purposes by informal notification by written letter to Titelmedia GmbH, Genthiner Strasse 32–34, 10785 Berlin, Germany, or by e-mail to[dpo@highsnobiety.com](mailto:dpo@highsnobiety.com).**

 ## X. Cloudflare